microsoft/intelligence-toolkit/DEVELOPING.md

 # Lifecycle Scripts

-For Lifecycle scripts it utilizes [Poetry](https://python-poetry.org/docs#installation) and [poethepoet](https://pypi.org/project/poethepoet/) to manage build scripts.
+For Lifecycle scripts it utilizes [uv](https://docs.astral.sh/uv/) and [poethepoet](https://pypi.org/project/poethepoet/) to manage build scripts.

 Available scripts are:

-- `poetry run poe test_unit` - This will execute unit tests on api.
+- `uv run poe test_unit` - This will execute unit tests on api.
-- `poetry run poe test_smoke` - This will execute smoke tests on api.
+- `uv run poe test_smoke` - This will execute smoke tests on api.
-- `poetry run poe check` - This will perform a suite of static checks across the package, including:
+- `uv run poe check` - This will perform a suite of static checks across the package, including:
   - formatting
   - documentation formatting
   - linting
   - security patterns
   - type-checking
-- `poetry run poe fix` - This will apply any available auto-fixes to the package.
+- `uv run poe fix` - This will apply any available auto-fixes to the package.
 Usually this is just formatting fixes.
-- `poetry run poe fix_unsafe` - This will apply any available auto-fixes to the package, including those that may be unsafe.
+- `uv run poe fix_unsafe` - This will apply any available auto-fixes to the package, including those that may be unsafe.
-- `poetry run poe format` - Explicitly run the formatter across the package.
+- `uv run poe format` - Explicitly run the formatter across the package.